THE STORY OF MUHAMMAD ALI

 “I am the greatest!” the new champion shouted into the microphone of radio reporter Howard Cosell.
 “I am the greatest!
 I am the king of the world!”

-After the fight, Clay told reporters he had joined the Nation of Islam and embraced the teachings of its leader, Elijah Muhammad, as well the group’s most prominent minister, Malcolm X. At a time when civil rights leaders such as Martin Luther King Jr. were leading the fight for integration, the Nation of Islam preached separatism, saying white Americans would never give black citizens true equality.
+After the fight, Clay told reporters he had joined the Nation of Islam and embraced the teachings of its leader, Elijah Muhammad, as well as the group’s most prominent minister, Malcolm X. At a time when civil rights leaders such as Martin Luther King Jr. were leading the fight for integration, the Nation of Islam preached separatism, saying white Americans would never give black citizens true equality.

-The boxer said he would abandon so-called slave name and accept the name Muhammad Ali, which had been chosen for him by Elijah Muhammad.
+The boxer said he would abandon his so-called slave name and accept the name Muhammad Ali, which had been chosen for him by Elijah Muhammad.

 As Cassius Clay, the boxer had been deemed a loudmouth who didn’t know his place and didn’t comport himself with the dignity expected of sports heroes.
 Now, as Muhammad Ali, he was something more dangerous.
 “I pity Clay and abhor what he represents,” wrote Jimmy Cannon, one of the most influential sportswriters of the time.
 “In the years of hunger during the Depression, the Communists used famous people the way the Black Muslims are exploiting Clay.
 This is a sect that deforms the beautiful purpose of religion."